alexanderkell/elecsim/docs/index.rst

 ElecSIM is an electricity market simulation toolkit which utilises agent based modelling to mimic intelligent electricity generation companies, buyers.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()

 Features
 --------

-- Data contained for every single
+- Data contained for every power plant in the UK, including costs and historical costs
-- Make things faster
+- Use of reinforcement learning to provide market power to generation companies

 Installation
 ------------

-Install $project by running:
+Install ElecSIM by running:

+    pip install pipenv
-    install project
+    pipenv install

 Contribute
 ----------